FSGpilot/frontend-styleguide/_components/komponenter/form-controls/08-file-input.md

       <li>the control functions when javascript is not available</li>
     </ul>
     <br>
-    <p>A custom implementation of this control would need to meet the criteria above.</p>
+    <p>A custom Implementering of this control would need to meet the criteria above.</p>
   </div>
 </div>